jiriklepl/noarr-mpi/README.md

   The code for this variant is located in [examples/gemm/gemm.cpp](examples/gemm/gemm.cpp)

-- `gemm-mpi` - the distributed GEMM kernel using the proposed Noarr MPI abstraction; slight modification of `gemm`
+- `gemm-mpi` - the distributed GEMM kernel using the proposed Noarr MPI abstraction; a slight modification of the original `gemm`

   The code for this variant is located in [examples/gemm/gemm-mpi.cpp](examples/gemm/gemm-mpi.cpp)

 - `gemm-mpi-tilea-transpose` - the same distributed GEMM kernel, differing solely in the layout of the distributed sub-matrices of the input matrix `A` (no other code is changed, the code for matrix initialization and the GEMM kernel is the same as in `gemm-mpi`)

   The code for this variant is located in [examples/gemm/gemm-mpi.cpp](examples/gemm/gemm-mpi.cpp) as well.
-It is compiled with an additional preprocessor definition `A_TILE_K_MAJOR` that changes the layout of sub-matrix tiles of `A`.
+It is compiled with an additional preprocessor definition `A_TILE_K_MAJOR`, which changes the layout of sub-matrix tiles of `A`.

-The two MPI-distributed GEMM kernels are proof of concept implementations of the proposed Noarr MPI abstraction that showcase the proposed layout-agnostic design.
-They test two different layout configurations to demonstrate that the abstraction is indeed layout-agnostic.
+The two MPI-distributed GEMM kernels are proof-of-concept implementations of the proposed Noarr MPI abstraction showcasing the proposed layout-agnostic design.
+They test two different layout configurations to demonstrate that the abstraction can handle different layouts without changing the GEMM kernel code.

 ## How to run